ImaanBontle/SDV-immersive-weathers/README.md

 <!--Contributing-->
 ## Contribute to this Project <a id="contribute"></a>

 This project is open-source and contributions are welcome, particularly in the form of [bug fixes](#bugs), [feature suggestions](#suggestions) and [translation support](#translations).

-For more substantial contributions, please fork the develop repo and submit a pull request with the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution label.
-You can also attempt to contact me via [NexusMods][nexus-profile] or by [opening an issue][issues-link] on this repo. *(Please be patient if I haven't responded, I am likely busy with studies.)*
+For more substantial contributions, please fork the develop repo and submit a pull request using the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution label.
+You can also attempt to contact me via [NexusMods][nexus-profile] or by [opening an issue][issues-link] on this repo.

+*(Please be patient if I haven't responded, I am likely busy with studies.)*

 <!--Bugs-->
 ### Bug Fixes/Reports <a id="bugs"></a>

-If you encounter any bugs, please first remove any [incompatible mods](#incompatible) and re-run SMAPI to see if the problem resolves itself.

-If the bug persists or you do not see your mod included in this list, you can also [submit a bug report][bugs-link].
+If you encounter any bugs, please first remove any [incompatible mods](#incompatible) and re-run SMAPI to see if the issue resolves itself.
+If the bug persists or you do not see your mod included in this list, you can [submit a bug report][bugs-link].
 You should answer the prompts to the best of your ability and mention any suspected mod conflicts.
 You will also need to provide a link to your [SMAPI log][smapi-log] in the report.

 If you would like submit a bugfix, you can do so by submitting a pull request using the https://github.com/ImaanBontle/SDV-immersive-weathers/labels/fix and https://github.com/ImaanBontle/SDV-immersive-weathers/labels/contribution labels.

 <!--Feature Suggestions-->
 ### Feature Suggestions <a id="suggestions"></a>

-If you would like to suggest an idea for this mod family, please feel free to [submit a feature request][request-features-link].
-While I can't guarantee they will be included, I am always open to new ideas and would love to hear from you.

-You will be credited for any suggestions that are implemented.
+If you would like to suggest a feature for this mod family, please feel free to [submit a feature request][request-features-link].
+While I can't guarantee they will be included in a future release, I am open to new ideas and would love to hear from you.
+You will of course be credited for any suggestions that ultimately get implemented.

 <!--Translations-->
 ### Translations <a id="translations"></a>

-Translation support will be added in the next minor release.
+*Translation support will be added in the next minor release.
 In anticipation of this release, I am adding the following table.

-**The required `default.json` file is currently empty and should be ignored for now**.
+The required `default.json` files are **currently empty** and should be ignored.*

 (❑ = untranslated, ↻ = partly translated, ✓ = fully translated)